amrelkhodary/data-structures-and-algorithms-implementation/README.md

-# data-structures-and-algorithms-implementation
-My practice implementation of various data structures and algorithms.
+# My Implementation of Various Data Structures and Algorithms
+## The Data Structures that are implemented in this repo:
+1. Stack (Array Representation) in stack-array.c
+2. Stack (Linked) in stack-linked.c

+## The Algorithms that are implemented in this repo: